 Dr. Bryce Miller is a board-certified, faculty pathologist in both the Department of Pathology and the Infectious Diseases Laboratory (IDL), which is based in the Department of Small Animal Medicine and Surgery.
 Dr. Miller is a member of the UGA Zoo and Exotic Animal Pathology Service (ZEAPS), which is a […]

 Nicole joined the CVM in September 2022 as the Assessment and Accreditation Coordinator for the DVM program.
-Prior to this role, she worked 14 years in higher education (academic advising / student success and program evaluation / assessment) and 5 years in the federal government (qualitative data collection & analysis). […]
+Prior to this role, she worked 14 years in higher education (academic advising/student success & program evaluation/assessment) and 5 years in the federal government (qualitative data collection & analysis).
+Nicole has a PhD […]

 Expertise Infectious disease ecology Biology education research